-A list of plant and equipment held by the Council and preferred contractors utilised by the Council in an emergency are available on Crisisworks for MEMPC members or emergency agency representatives (https://murrindindi.crisisworks.com).
+A list of plant and equipment held by the Council and preferred contractors utilised by the Council in an emergency are available on Crisisworks for MEMPC members or emergency agency representatives (https://murrindindi.crisisworks.com) or through Trim 19/36514.

 These lists are maintained by the MERO.